Gigi-Giselle/policy/health_and_safety.md

 3. Cabling
 You might be responsible for setting up our hardware.
 The Raspberry Pi computers that we use are low-power, but make sure there are no dangling cables for people to trip over.
 If you’re using your own laptop, please make sure that it’s plugged in securely with no dangling cables.
 4. Cars
 Global Code asks host universities to provide transport to and from the airport, and for a class trip.
 If you take a private taxi into town, you’re on your own.
-Our insurance doesn’t cover vehicle accidents and the cars in Ghana and Nigeria are not held to anywhere near the standards you’d expect in the UK.
+Our insurance doesn’t cover vehicle accidents and the cars in Ghana are not held to anywhere near the standards you’d expect in the UK.
 Please be careful.
 5. Streets and pavements
 Road surfaces might be damaged or might not exist.
-Pavements are often simply concrete covers over drains, and are sometimes broken or cracked.
-The pedestrian right-of-way might not exist.
+Please be careful when walking on pavements or on streets and look out for cracks so as not to trip.
 Drivers may not be licensed.
 6. Weather
 Ghana is a tropical country and so is exposed to extremes of climate.
 Prepare for both hot and wet weather.
 The weather can change dramatically and without warning, and paths and roads will become slippery.
 Please make sure you’re wearing appropriate footwear.